 If the trigger has no payload, the ASN/MN-CSE or ADN-AE shall re-establish connectivity with the IN-CSE.
 Otherwise, based on the type of trigger request received, the ASN/MN-CSE or ADN-AE performs the corresponding trigger actions such as establish connectivity with the IN-CSE, enrol with the MEF, register to the IN-CSE, update its PoA, or execute a CRUD request on a specified resource.

-Further details are described in clause 8.3.3.2.1 of oneM2M TS-0001 [1] and clause 9.2.1 of oneM2M TS-0004 [3]
+Further details are described in clause 8.3.3.2.1 of oneM2M TS-0001 [1] and clause 9.2.1 of oneM2M TS-0004 [3].

 7.5.2 3GPP Based Device Trigger Recall/Replace Procedure